 This Summer I will be doing a research project into improving the efficiency of pig-feeding methods, to decrease environmental impact and reduce waste.
 I will be looking into how current phase feeding methods can be optimized by more closely meeting the nutritional requirements of the pigs at each stage.

-I will be researching nanoparticle based therapeutics to combat antibiotic resistance and biofilms in chronic wound infections, under the supervision of Dr Zhan Ong.
+I am a Chemical and Nuclear Engineering student at the University of Leeds, originally from London.
+I performed research on nanoparticle based therapeutics to combat antibiotic resistance and biofilms in chronic wound infections, under the supervision of Dr Zhan Ong.
+For my LIA, I travelled to Rio de Janeiro, Brazil, to undertake sports volunteering in a local favela.

 Hi, my name is Poppy and I am a University of Leeds Law Student.
 This undergraduate study has developed my passion of how the law applies to different groups of invididuals with a particular focus on the inadequate treatment of women.
-This interest led me to propose a self-defined research project which I am completing this summer (yay!).
+This interest led me to propose a self-defined research project which I completed last summer.
 This surrounds how women who have been domestically abused from various social groups are treated differently by the criminal justice system.
 I am focusing on England and Wales since this is my jurisdiction.
 The social groups that I am considering are BAME, LGBTQ+ and disabled women and effectively contrasting this to the experiences of the white heterosexual woman.
 I am so excited to start this research and be able to inspire positive societal change through hopefully flagging up areas for further governmental emphasis.

 Hello there!